Access Point Market Share Comparison

-Over the last two years, the access point market share in the fixed wireless industry has changed in some pretty surprising ways.
+Over the last two years, the access point (AP) market share in the fixed wireless industry has changed in surprising ways.

 With this in mind, we wanted to see how much the industry has changed since the 2019 edition of the Fixed Wireless Network Report was published.
-Specifically, we wanted to explore how the market share of access points (APs) has changed over the years.
+Specifically, we wanted to explore how the market share of APs has changed since then.

-For the purpose of this analysis, we will be examining how the AP market share has changed across two dimensions: Access Point Market Share by Count of APs and Access Point Market Share by Count of Subscribers.
+For the purpose of this analysis, we’ll be examining how the AP market share has changed across two dimensions: Access Point Market Share by Count of APs and Access Point Market Share by Count of Subscribers.

-Being a Quality of Experience monitoring and optimization platform, Preseem collects detailed metrics on subscribers, network equipment, and overall network performance from its customer base of fixed wireless internet service providers.
+Preseem is a QoE monitoring and optimization platform.
+As such, it collects detailed metrics on subscribers, equipment, and overall network performance from our customer base of ISPs.

-As a result, Preseem ingests billions of metrics each day from WISPs (mainly from the US and some international markets).
+In fact, Preseem ingests billions of metrics each day from WISPs around the world.

 Access Point Comparison: 2019 Q1 Market Share